New York University (NYU)

 The top two floors house NYU’s Center for Urban Science and Progress (CUSP).
 NYU developed the proposal for CUSP as part of New York City’s Applied Sciences NYC initiative.
 The City’s embrace of NYU’s proposal included providing 370 Jay Street – a moribund former headquarters for the MTA — as a home for CUSP and other NYU programs.
 They will contribute to a new and very different “MTA” – Brooklyn’s burgeoning mash-up of media, technology, and the arts.

-Founded against that backdrop, the Center for Urban Science and Progress uses New York City as its laboratory and integrates engineering, data informatics and social sciences to understand and improve cities throughout the world.
+The Center for Urban Science and Progress uses New York City as its laboratory and integrates engineering, data informatics and social sciences to understand and improve cities throughout the world.

 The ability to collaborate with NYU researchers including those developing video games and apps will enhance the Center’s ability to address concerns in urban environments, such as noise pollution and traffic, in part by putting tools in the hands of citizens, said Executive Director Michael Holland.
 CUSP is working closely with New York City to apply data that city agencies already collect to its search for solutions, an increasingly valuable opportunity as cities become home to more of the world’s population.